Jonkelly5764/230-lab-escape/README.md

 # COMPSCI 230 Spring 2021
-# Escape Lab
+# Debugging with GDB Lab

-In this lab we will practice the most commonly used gdb commands, in preparation for the *Escape Project*.
+In this lab we will practice the most commonly used gdb commands.

 To start working on this lab you must be logged in to the Edlab and in your `cs230` directory.
 From this directory run the command: